 It’s fairly simple to measure the success of a customer service team.
 There are stats such as the number of customer service tickets closed and phone calls answered.
 Measuring the success or value of a customer success team is a bit trickier, but here are a few metrics you can use to measure success.

 Client Satisfaction: Very few businesses can survive without a focus on client satisfaction.
-Customer success teams can gauge client satisfaction through routine interactions as well as sending out client satisfaction surveys.
-As customer success agents interact daily with clients to make sure they are reaching their goals and succeeding, client satisfaction should trend upward.
+Customer success teams can gauge client satisfaction through routine interactions and send out client satisfaction surveys.
+As customer success agents interact daily with clients to ensure they reach their goals and succeed, client satisfaction should trend upward.

 Both customer service and customer success are essential to maintaining healthy and productive long-term client relationships.
-It can be difficult to figure out exactly how to help clients remain happy and satisfied, but there are tools and services that can help.
-GUIDEcx makes it easy to help clients meet important milestones during implementation and make sure nothing gets forgotten or left out during the onboarding process.
+It can be not easy to figure out exactly how to help clients remain happy and satisfied, but there are tools and services that can help.
+GUIDEcx makes it easy to help clients meet important milestones during implementation and ensure nothing gets forgotten or left out during onboarding.
 A successful start can lead to a long and successful client relationship for years to come.